 Cigarette card collector Benjamin K. Edwards preserved these baseball cards in albums with more than 12,000 other cards on many subjects.
 After his death, Edwards' daughter gave the albums to noted poet and Lincoln biographer Carl Sandburg, who donated them to the Library's Prints and Photographs Division in 1954.

-Technorati tags: and or and or and Racism's cognitive toll and United Nations Headquarters Building and Technology from outer space to playgrounds
+Technorati tags: Public Domain Clip Art and clip art or public domain and William 'Dummy' Hoy or Baseball and Racism's cognitive toll and United Nations Headquarters Building and Technology from outer space to playgrounds

 No comments: